tcanbolat/Nodemailer-with-Gmail-and-OAuth2-Cheat-Sheet/README.md

 <li>To the left, in the input filed add in "https://www.googleapis.com/auth/gmail.send" and click Authorize API's</li>
 <li>this will only allow the app to send emails and nothing else</li>
-<li>When you get redirected if the pop up asks what account you want to use, choose the one that you want to send emails with, if not then that means you only have one google account</li>
+<li>When you get redirected if the pop up asks what account you want to use, choose the one that you want to send emails with, if not then that means you only have one google account setup on your machine.</li>

 ___

 <li>You will then see a pop up with a red ALERT!, this is only asking if we want the app to access our gmail account</li>
 <li>Just click on Advanced to the left, and click on the very bottom link that has your appname(unsafe)
-<li>Dont worry, its only alerting you because google hasn't verified your app that you just created in google developers</li>
+<li>Dont worry, its only alerting you because google hasn't verified your app that you just created in developers.google</li>
 <li>Click on allow and you will be redirected back to the OAuth screen</li>

 ___